Do You Have Knots in Your Communications Rope?

 However, I saw the man to my left bent down on his knees.
 The instructors were laughing and said that every time I said, “move down,” he bent down lower.
 This man had travelled from South Korea to be a part of the course and his understanding of “move down” was completely different than what I intended.
 I wanted him to move to the left, but he was following my directions the way that he understood them, not the way I had imagined.

 My communication was not clear.
 Instead of repeatedly saying, “move down” I should have said move to the left.
-By not using specific directions, I had created a communications knot between myself, the individual to my left, and contributed to our inability to form a square from the rope.
+By not using specific directions, I had created a communications knot between myself, and the individual to my left, which contributed to our inability to form a square from the rope.

 We need to be specific, clear, and concise in our interactions with each other.
 Regional phrases, slang, colloquialisms, and technical jargon can and will create problems when we are trying to convey messages to one another.
 We need to think about the intended receivers and speak and write in a manner that they understand.
 Otherwise, our communications turn into a knot.